Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/Perl/README.md

         development of a central stack on which too many users depend too much for the wishes of just one or a few users.

+### Updates to 5.36.0 for CPE 22.12/23.03

+  * Clang 15 is stricter on conversions from integers to pointers and does not accept converting a negative integer (or signed integer type in general) to a pointer.
+    This breaks the "XML::Bare" extension.
+The solution is to add a compiler flag to turn of that feature.
+The way to get that into the makefile was actually:
+    ```
+    'buildopts': 'OPTIMIZE="-O2 -Wno-int-conversion" ',
+    ```